-I do recommend that you pick up a copy of the book because this post presents just one small example of the concept, and of the techniques covered.
+I do recommend that you pick up a copy of the book because this post presents just one small example of the concept and the techniques covered.

 • The “Star” programs do both;

-• The “Stop Sign” programs may be ones that have outlived their usefulness, and should just be discontinued, or given to another non-profit; and,
+• The “Stop Sign” programs may have outlived their usefulness, and should just be discontinued, or given to another non-profit; and,

-• The “Money Tree” programs are ones that produce significant revenue but do not have a big (direct) impact on program.
+• The “Money Tree” programs produce significant revenue but do not have a big (direct) impact on the program.
 They are, however, more important than may first be realized because they “provide the water” for the Hearts.